 - Each party can then rebut the other party with up to 2000 words and 5 graphs, and 20 links.

-- The parties will be convened, in Boston, for a two-hour finalist presentation in which the panelists can ask questions of either party, and both parties can cross-examine the other for up to 40 minutes, with followup questions and no limitations on subject matter.
+- The parties will be convened, in Boston (or another agreed-upon city, if the other party is willing to pay my travel expenses), for a two-hour finalist presentation in which the panelists (whose travel expenses and professional charges are paid for out of the entry fee) can ask questions of either party, and both parties can cross-examine the other for up to 40 minutes, with followup questions and no limitations on subject matter.
 Each party can make a 10-minute opening and 10-minute closing statement.
 Up to 20 slides are allowed.

-We invite the wellness industry leaders — the “Global Wellness Initiative Roundtable,” the Koop Award Committee, and the Business Roundtable (BRT) and others — to collect their million dollars.
+We invite the wellness industry leaders — the “Global Wellness Initiative Roundtable,” the Koop Award Committee, and the Business Roundtable (BRT) and of course the Health Enhancement Research Organization — to collect their million dollars.
+Or shut up.